millermedeiros/rocambole-indent/README.md

 Increase/Decrease the indent level in between the `startToken` and `endToken`.

+It will not include the start and end tokens on the indentation range, only the tokens in between them.

 ```js
 // increase the indent level by 1
 inBetween(node.startToken, node.endToken, 1);